Getting Married Abroad

 That’s not to say you can’t get married in France, for example, but you will need to either be resident for 3 months or obtain special permission from the local church.

 The Maldives currently does not allow foreigners to wed there, but it’s on the cards that the law will change.
-Many couples opt to marry in Sri Lanka and honeymoon in the Maldives – a great two-centre honeymoon.
+Many couples opt to marry in Sri Lanka and honeymoon in the Maldives – a great twin-centre honeymoon.

 Of course, the other option is to have a low-key, perhaps registry office wedding in the UK before you leave then have a wedding blessing overseas but treat it like the real deal.
 The Japanese have been doing this for years.